thorenscientific/documentation/docs/university/active_learning/efficiency_power_loss/index.rst

 |wiki_aavid_7021_drawing.png|

-<WRAP centeralign> Figure 7.
-Aavid 7021 diagram </WRAP>
+Figure 7.
+Aavid 7021 diagram

 Let's re-run the LTspice simulation one more time, with the Aavid 7021 heat sink's thermal resistance:

 |wiki_lt3080_2w5_temp_rise_w_sink_sch.png|

-<WRAP centeralign> Figure 8.
-Electrical model of thermal resistance, 2.5W dissipation with heat sink. </WRAP>
+Figure 8.
+Electrical model of thermal resistance, 2.5W dissipation with heat sink.

 The expected temperature rise is about 32.5°C, for a junction temperature of 57.5°C